DJHoffmann/Enigma/README.md

   2018
   GNU General Public License

-  Fun Python code to crack the WW2 German Enigma code, using similar method to the Turing Bombe machines, adapted & modernised to run on current hardware.
+  Fun Python code to crack the WW2 German Enigma code, using similar method to the mechanical Turing Bombe machines, adapted & modernised to run on current hardware.

   Relies on a guessable crib word at the beginning of each message (eg. WETTERVORHERSAGEBISKAYA - German for weather report in the Biscay region, a regularly sent and intercepted message).